aMytho/GlimBoi-Docs/content/docs/commands/actions.md

 Time out a user on Glimesh.
 You can choose a short (5 min) or long (15 min) duration.
 [Variables](/docs/commands/variables) are supported.
 Use with caution.

+#### Tweet

+This action has been disabled since the Twitter API is now a paid service.
+Sorry!

+#### Update Stream Info

+This action allows you to modify your stream title from a command.
+You must have authorized the bot with the new permission for this to work.
+Max length is 255 characters.

 #### Video

 Play a video in the media overlay.
 You must add the video on the media page before Glimboi can play it.
 The media overlay must be setup and running in OBS.